• Skip to primary navigation

 Sugar is used to balance the tanginess coming from the vinegar.
 You can use honey instead of sugar in this recipe.

-More Middle Eastern condiments
+More Middle Eastern Condiments

 Did you make this recipe?
 I'd love to hear about it!
 Please comment and leave a 5-star🌟 rating below.
 You can also follow us on Instagram, Facebook, Pinterest or subscribe to our newsletter to get a free e-Cookbook!